MichaelBunker/leaguestats/README.md

 # League Stats

 An API to display statistics for competitive League of Legends players in the LCS.
-Hosted at http://proleaguestats.com.

 ```